Jalalx/HttpClientCodeGenerator/README.md

 It's cool, isn't it?

 ### Default JSON serializer
-You can change the default `JsonSerializerOptions` by modifying the singlton reference at `HttpClientHelper.DefaultJsonSerializerOptions`.
+You can change the default `JsonSerializerOptions` by modifying the singleton reference at `HttpClientHelper.DefaultJsonSerializerOptions`.
 In the default implementation `JsonSerializerOptions.PropertyNameCaseInsensitive` is set to `true` to cover most use cases.

 ### About `HttpClient` injection